Flame retardants are added to products to meet flammability standards. They often don’t improve fire safety and can harm our health.

 What are they?

-Flame retardants are chemicals that are supposed to slow ignition and prevent fires.
+Flame retardants are chemicals that are purported to slow ignition and prevent fires.
 They are used to meet flammability regulations.
 Flame retardants of concern include organohalogen and organophosphate chemicals such as polybrominated diphenyl ethers (PBDEs) and chlorinated tris (TDCPP).

 Where are they found?